seaguest/cache/README.md

 In latest code, redis is set to lazy mode internally which means redis will keep keys for lazyFactor(256 as default)*ttl, while in-memory keeps for ttl.

+If cache is disabled (disabled by cache.Disabled()), GetObject will call directly loader function.

 ### Installation

 `go get -u github.com/seaguest/cache`